 A severe overdose can result in a coma or death.

 Whether the health effects of Adderall resolve after discontinuation of the drug varies from person to person.
-In some cases, the stimulant may damage dopaminergic nerve endings, making it impossible for the brain to produce dopamine on its own.
-When this occurs, it may take several months or even years for the body to heal the damage.
+In some cases, the stimulants may damage dopaminergic nerve endings, making it impossible for the brain to produce dopamine on its own.
+When this occurs, the body may take several months or even years to heal the damage.
 If the injury to the nerves is severe enough, the brain may never fully recover.

-If you stop taking Adderall, your blood pressure and heart rate will usually return to normal within a few days.
-Any damage caused to the cardiovascular system will take time to heal, and some effects may be permanent.
+If you stop taking Adderall, your blood pressure and heart rate usually return to normal within a few days.
+Any damage caused to the cardiovascular system takes time to heal, and some effects may be permanent.

-If you need a stimulant to manage a condition like narcolepsy or ADHD, you and your medical provider will need to manage the benefits of Adderall with the possible long-term health risks associated with the drug.
+If you need a stimulant to manage a condition, such as narcolepsy or ADHD, you and your medical provider must weigh the benefits of Adderall against the possibility of long-term health risks associated with the drug.
 You may be able to lower the likelihood of health problems by making lifestyle changes, such as exercising, following a healthy diet and not smoking.
-In addition, your medical provider can monitor your blood pressure and make changes to your medication if it begins to rise.
+In addition, your medical provider can monitor your blood pressure and make medication changes if it begins to rise.

 People who self-medicate with stimulants may be more vulnerable to the risks of long-term use of Adderall.
-This is especially true if you do not have a medical condition and are instead taking the drug to help you stay awake, study or focus at work or school.
+This is especially true for those who don’t have a medical condition and are instead taking the drug to help them stay awake, study or focus at work or school.
 If you believe you need a stimulant due to a mental or physical health problem, talk to your medical provider.

 Getting Help for Adderall Addiction

-If you’ve struggled to stop long-term Adderall use and have been unable to because of withdrawal symptoms, professional help is available to help you succeed.
+If you’ve struggled to stop long-term Adderall use and been unsuccessful because of withdrawal symptoms, professional help is available to help you succeed.
 Sunlight Recovery offers Adderall addiction detox and rehab to lessen the side effects of stopping Adderall and gives you the tools you need to move forward without the drug.
+Contact us today.